 - The evaluation confirmed specific results of a previous smart card IC evaluation regarding assurance aspects for the development and production environment.
-This is outlined in part D of this report, annex A. - Specific tasks to support a composite evaluation of the TOE together with a smart card embedded software were done, but the ITSEF did not use the concept of ETR-lite according to the international agreed supporting documents [30].
-Therefore no approved ETR-lite document is available.
+This is outlined in part D of this report, annex A. - To support a composite evaluation of the TOE together with a specific smart card embedded software additional evaluator actions were performed during the TOE evaluation.
+The results are documented in the ETR-lite [8] according to [4, AIS 36].
+Therefore, the interface between the smart card embedded software developer and the developer of the TOE was examined in detail.